demisto/content-docs/docs/partners/private-offer.md

 ## Ways to Promote Your Private Offer Solution(s)
 * Write a blog post [(template here)](https://docs.google.com/document/d/1amTRiQ2fl_wUNvfF8M4MP939PlK2x-nyCQLqzjsV_eg/edit?usp=sharing)
 * Enable your sales teams
-* Include Cortex XSOAR in your materials
+* Highlight the value prop of your Cortex XSOAR solution and partnership on your website
 * Tweet about the offering